 Small pocket torches can be really useful if you don’t have adequate lighting at the scene or to help you to see into a wound or to make an inspection.
 Remember not to shine it in your dog’s eyes though.

 You may think your dog would never snap or bite you but any dog in pain can be unpredictable.
 If you are doing anything at all that could hurt or worry them, it is best to put a muzzle on them first.
 It is better to be safe than sorry.
 A well-fitting muzzle designed specifically for this purpose can make you both feel more secure.
-The Quick Dog Muzzle is perfect for these occasions.

 If your dog goes into shock or their temperature lowers for other reasons, a foil blanket can help them retain body heat.